ichicho/Bluetooth-Multiboot/README.md

    ```
    Memorize the linkeys.

-4. Boot to Ubuntu and edit linkkeys saved in system with nano/vim as root:
+4. Boot to Ubuntu and edit linkkey file saved in system with nano/vim **as root**:
    ```
    sudo nano /var/lib/bluetooth/<MAC Address of Bluetooth Adapter>/<MAC Address of Bluetooth Device>/info
    ```